 The Nagas use very less cloth to cover their bodies.
 The men use loincloth to cover while women wear mekhala which remains above the knee.
 The upper part of their body is covered by shawls exclusive to different tribes.
 Jewelry of metals and beads add beauty to the tribal women.
 Ornaments like armlets, amulets, anklet, bracelet, earring, and headgear are often worn.

 Religion and Beliefs in Naga tribe

 Most of the Nagas have accepted Christianity after the religion was brought into their land under the British Raj.
 However, a few are still attached to the original Naga religion and traditions.
 The different Naga tribes have different Gods but Kenepfu is the main god and they believe him to be the creator whereas Rutzeh is the god of death.

 They have practitioners of their religions, who conduct ceremonies, look after the old and the sick, inaugurate seed sowing and inaugurate harvesting of crops.
 According to Naga customs, there are gennas or divisions of one’s life which imply how one should carry out their lives.

-The Nagas, like most of the other tribes have traditional art and dance forms.
+The Nagas, like most of the other tribes, have traditional art and dance forms.
+They take part in Nagaland’s famous Hornbill Festival.
 They specialize in wood crafting.
 They can even make wooden human figures which range from different size.
-Life size human figurines are also constructed to be laid on the grave.
+Life-size human figurines are also constructed to be laid on the grave.
 The Naga people have been through a lot of conflicts inside and outside their tribes.
 Their rituals of headhunting have made for amazing tales.
 However, the Nagas have also fought for their freedom to become a united republic, a nation separate from India.
 But they stayed back with us, to beautify our country even more and to add a zest of color to the festivities of India.